 - Lift the stopper out of the drain.

 There are a few reasons your pop-up sink stopper may have stopped working.
 Here’s how to tell which issue is at hand:

 - Cracked seal: Inspect the rubber seal on the bottom of the stopper head.
 If it’s cracked or brittle, that’s the reason your sink won’t stay plugged up effectively.

 - Dirty seal: In some cases, a seal with lots of built-up gunk is causing the stopper to malfunction.
 When this is the problem, the rubber seal will have a visible build-up of slime and sink debris.

 - Broken parts: Broken parts can be detected by inspecting the parts for cracks, rust, and other signs of deterioration.

 With the stopper assembly out in plain view, you should be able to quickly determine the cause of the problem.
-If it’s a dirty seal, soak the stopper in a mild cleaner and use a brush to remove the gunk.
+If it’s a dirty seal, soak the stopper in a mild cleaner and use an old tooth brush to remove the gunk.
 Then, simply replace the stopper.

-Unfortunately, a cracked seal or broken parts is more likely to be the cause, in which case, you’ll need to purchase and install a new stopper.
+Unfortunately, a cracked seal or broken parts is more likely to be the cause.
+In this case, you’ll need to purchase and install a new pop-up sink stopper.
 The good news is that it’s a relatively easy part to replace.
 Here’s how to do it: